AndreaDiotallevi/moovli-2/README.md

 * [Andrea Diotallevi](https://github.com/AndreaDiotallevi)
 * [Daniel Martinez-Gatell](https://github.com/denriquem)

-After the course, I refined the application by implementing asynchronous tests, re-designing the styling and deploying it to AWS with a custom domain.
+After the course, I re-designed the application by using Redux for state management, implementing asynchronous tests, re-designing the styling and deploying it to AWS with a custom domain.

 ## Challenges and Goals

 * Build a front-end web application that people would use and have fun playing around with.
 * Use and understand React design patterns and its testing frameworks Jest and Enzyme.
+* Use Redux for state management
+* Test Redux actions and reducers with integration tests
 * Handle nested asynchronous requests from multiple APIs within a React application.
-* Deploy a front-end app to Heroku, given API restrictions for production websites.
+* Deploy a front-end app to AWS, given API restrictions for production websites.
 * Use Python to scrape data from the internet and save it into a usable JSON format.

 ## User Stories